VoxelForge/VoxelForge/README.md

 * The End
 * And more!

-The following features are incomplete:
+The following features are incomplete and might change in the future:

 * Some monsters and animals
 * Redstone-related things